jasonmontes94/BrooklynHousingAnalysis/README.md

 ## Research Questions

 -   Can we predict future home prices in Brooklyn based on the year that the home was bought?
--   Does square footage of Brooklyn homes durastically effect the price of the home?
+-   Does square footage of Brooklyn homes drastically effect the price of the home?
 -   How do the neighborhoods compare in pricing within Brooklyn?
 -   How have prices fluctuated within a specific range of years?
 -   Are there any other factors that contribute to changes in housing prices?